magic/test/README.md

 **Automatic Test Exports**

-When testing Svelte 5 components, @magic/test automatically exports `$state` and `$derived` variables, making them accessible in tests without requiring manual exports in your components.
+When testing Svelte 5 components, @magic/test automatically exports `$state` and `$derived` variables, making them accessible in tests without requiring manual exports.

+**Note:** This automatic export feature is specific to **Svelte 5** only.
+Svelte 4 components do not have this capability.

 ```svelte
 <!-- Component.svelte -->